Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 3. BarkBox: Strong Content Pillars

-After you’ve done the work of identifying clear, specific content topics, you’ll want to show it off with impressive content organization.
-Blogs with well-organized content pillars and topic clusters communicate to the reader that they are relevant, authoritative and professional.
-When content feels random or the user has to hunt around to find what they’re interested in, it gives the blog a messy, chaotic feel.
+After you’ve identified clear, specific content topics, you’ll want to show it off with impressive content organization.
+Blogs with well-organized content pillars and topic clusters communicate to the reader that they are relevant, authoritative, and professional.
+When content feels random, or the user has to hunt around to find what they’re interested in, it gives the blog a messy, chaotic feel.

-One brand that does site navigation incredibly well is BarkBox, subscription service for dog-owners.
-The brand’s blog, BarkPost, is separated into seven main content pillars, each of which is then divided further into smaller sections.
+One brand that does site navigation incredibly well is BarkBox, a subscription service for dog owners.
+The brand’s blog, BarkPost, is separated into seven main content pillars, each of which is then divided into smaller sections.

 A screenshot of the Barkbox blog.

 Some blogs can work with a few topic pillars without subdividing any further.
-But when you have a lot of content, it can be a struggle to find an organizing format that works well.
-Between BarkPost’s pillars and clusters, the site manages to fit a remarkable amount of content subjects and types onto the blog without overwhelming the user.
+But when you have a lot of content, it can be a struggle to find an organizational format that works well.
+Between BarkPost’s pillars and clusters, the site manages to fit a remarkable number of content subjects and types onto the blog without overwhelming the user.

 Diagram demonstrating how Barkbox's blog is subdivided into well-organized topic pillars and clusters